CDuenas/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    When a component requires more functionality like holding state class components are better, if not accounting for hooks.

 - [ ] Name three lifecycle methods and their purposes.

+    Render method - Handles the rendering of your component to the UI. componentDidMount method - Is not called until the component is mounted and ready.
+Commonly used to setState. componentDidUpdate method - Updates the DOM in response to prop or state changes.

 - [ ] What is the purpose of a custom hook?

+    Custom hooks allow us to reuse stateful logic.

 - [ ] Why is it important to test our apps?

+    If we dont test down the line it could lead to very expensive manual testing.
+It can result in bugs not being found until alot later.
+Can make codebases fragile and expensice to maintain.

 ## Project Set Up